Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 To avoid AMS, dress correctly for the temperature, drink enough of water, eat healthily, and move gently.
 If the body is not feeling well, it is advisable to request relaxation or sleep.
 Maintain hydration and heed the tour leader's instructions and recommendations on altitude mountain sickness.

-Toilet and washing facilities on the Everest base camp trip.
+Toilet and washing facilities at the Everest base camp

 Every guest house has a hot shower, which might be in the shape of a shower stall or a bucket of hot water.
 Please bear in mind that at high heights, there may not be enough hot water for all hikers.
 Limit the use of hot water unless it is solar-heated for environmental reasons.
 Every lodge offers a washer and dryer, but you must provide your own soap.
 If the water is frozen, ask your guide to fetch you a bowl of warm water.